Glossary Bill of Materials

 People Also Ask

-What are the five parts of a bill of materials?
+Who prepares the bill of materials?